top of page

 If you are getting married in Manitoba, you must:

 STEP 1: Purchase your marriage licence.
-Email Heather to set up an appointment!
+Email Heather Mann-O'Hara to set up an appointment!

 • Both must be present to buy the marriage licence from a registered issuer in your area.